 The Rodeo is an online and print music magazine which was born out of a dissatisfaction with popular music journalism.
-We offer short, sharp and creative pieces to offset the long-winded, irrelevant, click-bait articles often found elsewhere.
+We offer short, sharp and creative pieces, aiming to entertain as well as inform in as few words as possible.
 We don’t focus on a certain genre or style of artist.
 If it’s good, we’ll write about it – that’s how simple it is.

 The magazine itself is produced in Manchester, UK, and shipped worldwide.
 All of the content featured is bespoke, produced by our team specifically for the magazine, and not available online.
 Check out our store to see the latest volume, or our stockists page to find out where the mag is available.

 The Rodeo relies on valuable contributions from a team of young, dedicated writers.
 Check out the authors page to view their individual profiles, and click through to find their articles.